-Missing the forest for the trees is a common refrain that’s meant to remind you not to lose sight of the bigger picture.
+Missing the forest for the trees is a common refrain meant to remind you not to lose sight of the bigger picture.
 In eCommerce and retail, missing the forest for the trees means remembering that you’re not just trying to maximize sales.
 It’s about minimizing costs, reducing friction, maximizing customer happiness, and building a trustworthy reputation.
-There are many ways to do all of the above; we’re going to discuss methods that will go a long way toward improving your brand, and in doing so improve sales too.
+There are many ways to do all of the above; we’re going to discuss methods that will go a long way toward improving your brand, and in doing so, improve sales too.

 Set minimum stock levels

-Of course, out of stock items have been a problem in retail long before COVID; it was estimated in 2018 that retailers lost roughly $1 Trillion in sales.
+Of course, out-of-stock items have been a problem in retail long before COVID; it was estimated in 2018 that retailers lost roughly $1 Trillion in sales.

 According to Jake Rheude from Red Stag Fulfillment, there’s a simple solution to this problem: “Setting minimum stock levels can help you avoid out of stock scenarios.
 When a popular item in your store hits a certain threshold, say 10% of SKUs remaining, you order or manufacture more to replenish stock before you run out.